Back to Education Programme

 The Back to Education Programme can support you to take part in educational and personal development courses that will help you to access employment.
 There are 3 different options under the Back to Education Programme:

-The Back to Education Allowance can support people getting a social welfare payment to access second-level and third-level education.
+The Back to Education Allowance can support people getting a social welfare payment to access second-level and third-level education and limited post-graduate courses.
 The Back to Education Allowance is paid for the duration of your course.

-If you are unemployed, the Part-Time Education Option allows you to keep your Jobseeker's Allowance or Jobseeker's Benefit and attend a part-time day or evening course that will improve your chances of getting a job.
+If you are unemployed, the Part-Time Education Option allows you to keep your Jobseeker's Allowance or Jobseeker's Benefit and attend a part-time day or evening course that will improve your chances of getting a job (including Springboard courses).
 You continue to get your jobseeker's payment at your usual rate.
 You must also continue to be available for and actively seeking work.
-This means you still need to sign on at your Social Welfare Local Office.
+This means you still need to sign on at your Intreo Centre or Social Welfare Branch Office.

 There are no specific eligibility criteria for the Part-Time Education Option.
 You can be any age and may be unemployed for any length of time before starting a part-time course of education.

 Education, Training and Development Option